MESA Through the Years

 2010

-In an updated compendium, Bayer reaffirms MESA as a top national program that supports minorities and girls to achieve in STEM studies.
+In an updated compendium, Bayer reaffirms MESA as a top national program that supports student achievement in STEM studies.

 MESA celebrates its 40th anniversary.